Law limiting new oil wells in California set to take effect after industry withdraws referendum

 “That was the gift from me to them in exchange for them agreeing to pull back this measure,” Bryan said.

-State Sen. Lena Gonzalez, a Democrat from Long Beach who authored the ban on new oil wells, said the law finally taking effect would mean cleaner air for her community, which includes her three sons.
+State Sen. Lena Gonzalez, a Democrat from Long Beach who authored the ban on new oil wells, said she was confident the law would withstand a lawsuit.
+She said the law finally taking effect will mean cleaner air for her community, which includes her three sons.

-“I never thought this would actually happen because of the power and influence sometimes in this building,” she said.
+“I never thought this would actually happen because of the power and influence sometimes in this building,” she said, speaking in the Capitol.
 “This time, oil didn’t win, and this time our community won.”

 By ADAM BEAM